Site icon The Mac Security Blog

 Google maintains a comprehensive list of all ChromeOS devices (including Chromebooks) and their anticipated final month of security updates.
 Conveniently, this page lists devices from all third-party manufacturers, too, making it relatively easy to find a particular product’s lifespan.

 If you plan to use your new Chromebook for as many years as possible, you may wish to first search the list for models with several years of updates remaining.
 Then you can work backwards and try to find sales on those specific models.
+There are a handful of devices that already boast a June 2034 end of life, and more than 50 models that claim to offer OS updates through June 2033!

 Don’t buy outdated Wi-Fi routers

-You should definitely avoid all routers designated as Wi-Fi 5 or 802.11ac.
+You should definitely avoid all routers designated as either Wi-Fi 5 or 802.11ac.
 Why?
 You might assume it’s because it’s simply an older, slower standard.
-But the real reason is that routers based on this standard were mostly released between 2014 and 2019.
+But the more important reason is that routers based on this standard were mostly released between 2014 and 2019.
 That very likely means that many deeply discounted Wi-Fi 5 routers are either no longer getting firmware security updates, or could stop getting updates soon.

 Identifying other outdated tech to avoid